The more buzz around your brand - the more the phones ring, the more traffic to your website, and the more customers as a result.

 - Is my business newsworthy?

-In this guide, we'll discuss various creative (and proven) ways your business can generate press on a budget:
+In this guide, we'll discuss various creative (and proven) ways your business can generate press without breaking the bank.

 Getting press through your product launch is all about being strategic, and if done properly, can result in a ripple effect across a ton of different audiences.